-Users and groups often must be mapped to existing ones on the destination site so everything works as intended.
+Map Users and Groups allows you to replace users that are not valid to existing ones on the destination site so everything works as intended.

 Users, groups, and emails are automatically mapped with existing users or groups on the destination site with the same account name (without considering the domain).